dmccreary/robot-day/docs/tables.md

 ### Challenge Scripts for the Welcome Table

-"Do you like robots?"
+*"Do you like robots?"*

-"Would you like to take a robot challenge?"
+*"Would you like to take a robot challenge?"*

-If you complete all six challenges you will earn a "Robot Expert" sticker.
+*If you complete all six challenges you will earn a "Robot Expert" sticker.*

+If they say yes, guide them to the welcome table and strongly encourage them to put their name at the top of a checklist of six tables.

 ## Batteries Table